Witcher26/Witcher26/README.md

 **😄 Here's what I've already done:**
 - [My "Stellar-Burger"-project on the React, JavaScript and TypeScript](https://github.com/Witcher26/ZvezdilinIL-Stellar_Burgers)

-🔭 I’m currently work in the company Rosselkhozbank as a frontend developer
+🔭 I’m currently work in the company Rosselkhozbank as a Frontend-developer.
-🌱 I’m currently study it more deeply React, JavaScript and TypeScript
+🌱 I’m currently studying in depth React, JavaScript and TypeScript.
 🤔 I’m looking for help with my job in fronted develop

 ## ⚡ My certificates: